joaomelo/balance/README.md

 ## From GitHub actions

 There is also a workflow to deploy automatically from GitHub using GitHub Actions.
-The workflow will ignite after every push to the “main” branch.
+The workflow will ignite after every push to the `main` branch.

 This pipeline additionally uploads test reports to [Codecov]( https://about.codecov.io) service.
 You can create a free account and obtain a token on their website.
 Alternately, remove the corresponding steps from the workflow.